-- Do you have a regular train or bus journey? - Flashcards are ideal for regular bursts of revision on the move. - Do you want to fit more study into your routine?
-Flashcards are a good option for 'dead time', eg using flashcards on your phone or sticking them on the wall in your study. - Do you find yourself cramming for exams (even if that's not your original plan)?
+- Do you want to fit more study into your routine?
+Flashcards are a good option for 'dead time', eg using flashcards on your phone or sticking - Do you find yourself cramming for exams (even if that's not your original plan)?
 Flashcards are an extremely efficient way to do your pre-exam preparation. - Do you have some regular time where carrying other materials isn't practical, eg commuting, at the gym, walking the dog? - Sound Revision is an ideal 'hands-free' revision tool. - Do you have a preference for auditory learning, eg do you remember conversations more easily than emails? - Sound Revision will suit your preferred style and be especially effective for you.